thejaminator/grugstream/README.md

 See the [documentation](https://thejaminator.github.io/grugstream/)
 ## Introduction

 The grugstream library provides an easy way to work with asynchronous/ reactive / streaming programming in Python.

-It allows you to model and process asynchronous streams of events using non-blocking back-pressure.
+Set up data processing pipelines that are faster, use less memory and are easy to understand.

 Works with anyio - which means it works with asyncio and trio.

 This library is inspired by